HBSTech/Kentico12Baseline/README.md

 #### 5\.
 Manual Output Cache

-Since the ParitalWidgetPage makes a web request to get its content, it is not aware of any Output Caching on the elements it is pulling in, meaning our Header and Footer content will not be automatically added to the output cache.
+Since the PartialWidgetPage makes a web request to get its content, it is not aware of any Output Caching on the elements it is pulling in, meaning our Header and Footer content will not be automatically added to the output cache.
 So, we have a special helper function to manually add the output cache for the header and footer.
 This is not ideal of course; I am open to any ideas how to do this otherwise though.

     @{OutputCacheHelper.AddCacheDependency($"node|{OutputCacheHelper.CurrentSiteName()}|/Masterpage/Footer"); }
     @{OutputCacheHelper.AddCacheDependency($"nodes|{OutputCacheHelper.CurrentSiteName()}|Generic.Header|all"); }